iamgayatriray/DeployAzureLogSearchAlertsDevOps/README.md

-# MyAzure
-## Deploy LogSearch Alert Rules in Azure using Azure DevOps Pipeline
+# Deploy LogSearch Alert Rules in Azure using Azure DevOps Pipeline
-### Step 1
+## Step 1
-#### Architecture
+### Architecture
-When you want to deploy Alerts into Azure, you might want to take a centralized approach so that management of the monitoring resources is easy plues you adhere to the https://learn.microsoft.com/en-us/azure/architecture/framework/devops/principles
+- When you want to deploy Alerts into Azure, you might want to take a centralized approach so that management of the monitoring resources is easy plues you adhere to the https://learn.microsoft.com/en-us/azure/architecture/framework/devops/principles
-Keeping this in mind the pipeline and the ARM template is designed to input only required parameter.
+- Keeping this in mind the pipeline and the ARM template is designed to input only required parameter.
 ![image](https://user-images.githubusercontent.com/118750597/203406927-afde7e20-d74c-41e8-81fd-c2fa0688a76b.png)
-##### As outlined in the design above, the alerts, action groups and log analytics all remain in the same resource group.
+- As outlined in the design above, the alerts, action groups and log analytics all remain in the same resource group.
 ### Step 2
 #### Download the 3 files from the repo.
 - DeployLogSearchAlertRules.Json: The ARM template to deploy multiple alert rules in a client environment